 Next in the TLR series is about DWET-FM 106.7 Dream FM (now Energy FM), another radio station playing… smooth jazz, of course!
-This, along with Crossover and xFM 92.3 (as a smooth jazz station after ditching the station’s electronica/house/trip-hop format sometime in 2008), were the stations I listen to back in college.
+This station, together with 105.1 Crossover and xFM 92.3 (as a smooth jazz station after ditching the station’s electronica/house/trip-hop format sometime in 2008), are the stations I listen to back in college.

 It was 2010.
 Yes, I’ve been listening to Crossover and xFM for a while, but I rarely listen to radio nowadays.
 Besides, I started discovering a lot of smooth jazz music, as well as the online podcast “Quietstorm: The MVP Collection” (now inactive).

-I decided to tune in to Dream FM and I immediately fall in love with this station.
-The selection of songs range from the usual smooth jazz favorites, to samba, pop, neo soul and R&B. And I often hear some great OPM songs as well.
-At times, they also feature some classic songs (via The Early Years), and a mix of soul, Motown and R&B (Soul Candy).
+I decided to tune-in to Dream FM and I immediately fall in love with this station.
+The selection of songs ranges from the usual smooth jazz favorites to samba, pop, neo soul and R&B. And I often hear some great OPM songs as well.
+At times, they also feature some classic songs (via The Early Years), and a mix of soul, Motown, and R&B (Soul Candy).

 Some of my observations from almost a year of listening to this station:

 - Most of the songs they play on this station are generally smooth jazz and easy listening, hence it was often referred to as “Manila’s Smooth Jazz Authority” and “Your Comfortable Choice”.

 - Like Crossover, Dream FM also airs from 5:30 AM to 2:00 AM daily.